-We conduct regular inspections, audits and trainings to ensure the health and safety of our crew members and those who can be affected by our actions.
-We comply with the International Convention for the Safety of Life at Sea ("SOLAS"), International Convention for the Prevention of Pollution From Ships ("MARPOL"), International Convention on Standards of Training, Certification and Watchkeeping for Seafarers ("STCW"), International Safety Management Code ("ISM Code"), Occupational Health and Safety Management System (OHSAS) and other relevant conventions by the International Maritime Organization ("IMO").
-Our managed vessels are certified by well-known classification societies such as the Lloyd's Register, American Bureau of Shipping (ABS) or Nippon Kaiji Kyokai (NKK) and DVN-
+The Quality Management System, policies and procedures are developed to comply with all international conventions, codes and standards including but not limited to Safety of Life at Sea (SOLAS), Prevention of Pollution from Ships (MARPOL), Standards of Training, Certification and Watchkeeping for Seafarers (STCW), International Safety Management Code (ISM), Quality Management Standards (ISO9001), Environmental Management Standards (ISO14001), Occupational Health and Safety Standards (ISO45001).
+Our managed vessels are certified by well-known classification societies such as the Lloyd's Register, American Bureau of Shipping (ABS) or Nippon Kaiji Kyokai (NKK) and DNV GL (Det Norske Veritas - Germanischer Lloyd).